Sign in

 Claiming statutory interest on your debts

-Many businesses lose out because they don’t know, or don’t understand, their statutory right to charge interest if debts are paid late.
+Many businesses lose out because they don’t know, or don’t understand, their statutory right to claim interest if debts are paid late

 A payment is late if either the payment period agreed with the debtor or, if there is none, the ‘default period’, has run out.